|A few of our Sociology Graduates...

 Laurel R. Sampson '02 of Waukesha, WI, works at Jeremy House, a homeless transition shelter for adults with mental illness.

 Jennifer B. Bruhler '02 of Lewes, DE, is a program assistant in direct service coordination, HIV prevention education for Public Allies Delaware, AmeriCorps, with the Sussex County AIDS Committee.

-Kristin M. Morris '02 of Muncie, IN, received a masters degree in applied gerontology from Ball State University in July 2003 and is the Alzheimer's residential care program director in an assisted living facility.
+Kristin M. Morris '02 of Muncie, IN, received a masters degree in applied gerontology from Ball State University and is the Alzheimer's residential care program director in an assisted living facility.

 Nicholas J. Studebaker '01 of Vancouver, WA, is a manager for Smile Savers, a non-profit dentist facility serving low-income families.